-2020 2019
+2021 2020

 EUR EUR

-Increase (decrease) in deferred tax assets from tax loss 362 433 211 864
+Increase (decrease) in deferred tax assets from tax loss 376 269 362 433

-Loss allowances for financial assets - 50 930
+Loss allowances for financial assets - -

-Accrued expenses 324 200
+Accrued expenses - 324

-Total deferred tax asset 362 757 262 994
+Total deferred tax asset 376 269 362 757

 Income tax is calculated based on the Lithuanian tax legislation.
-As of 31 December 2020 and 2019 the standard income tax rate in Lithuania was 15%.
-In Latvia, tax rate is 20% from taxable basis.

-As at 31 December 2020, the Group recognised 100% deferred tax assets for tax losses and temporary difference related to provision.
+As at 31 December 2021, the standard income tax rate in Lithuania was 15%.
+As at 31 December 2021, the Company recognised 100% deferred tax assets for tax losses and temporary difference related to provision.
 The recognition is based on the Management's assumption that according to a three-year plan, the entire amount of deferred tax will be utilised in the next year.